-- Houses should include windows, terraces, balconies and decks to overlook streets and paths on secondary frontages. - Locate living spaces on façades facing secondary frontages.
+- Houses should include windows, terraces, balconies and decks to overlook streets and paths on secondary frontages. - · Locate living spaces on façades facing secondary frontages.

-- Dwellings on corner sites must be designed to address both street frontages. - Dwellings must be designed to promote passive surveillance over streets, footpaths and public open space. - Setbacks from secondary frontages must be in accordance with the applicable building envelope plan.
+- Dwellings on corner sites must be designed to address both street frontages with facade treatments and habitable rooms. - Dwellings must be designed to promote informal observation of streets, footpaths and public open space. - Setbacks from secondary frontages must be in accordance with the applicable building envelope plan.

-Figure 10 Corner Lots and Secondary Frontages
+Corner Lots and Secondary Frontages

-Site Cut and Fill 7.
+7. Site Cut and Fill

-Cut and Fill 7.1
+7.1 Cut and Fill

-- To encourage dwelling designs to respond to existing slopes and avoid excessive modifications to VicUrban's finished surface levels. - To encourage optimal footing design in accordance with ground conditions of lots at Valley Lake. - To minimise retaining wall heights on lots, and encourage terracing on steep lots.
+- To encourage dwelling designs to respond to existing slopes and avoid excessive modifications to Places Victoria's finished surface levels. - To encourage optimal footing design in accordance with ground conditions of lots at Valley Lake. - To minimise retaining wall heights on lots, and encourage terracing on steep lots.